Public domain in the United States: Case law

-This decision holds that computer software may enter the public domain through "freely accessible program exchanges and the like," or by becoming "commonplace in the computer industry."
-Relying only on this decision, it is unclear whether an author can dedicate his work to the public domain simply by labeling it as such, or whether dedication to the public domain requires widespread dissemination.
+This decision holds that computer software may enter the public domain through "freely accessible program exchanges and the like", or by becoming "commonplace in the computer industry."
+Relying only on this decision, it is unclear whether an author can dedicate their work to the public domain simply by labeling it as such, or whether dedication to the public domain requires widespread dissemination.

-This could make a distinction in a CyberPatrol-like case, where a software program is released, leading to litigation, and as part of a settlement the author assigns his copyright.
-If the author has the power to release his work into the public domain, there would be no way for the new owner to stop the circulation of the program.
+This could make a distinction in a CyberPatrol-like case, where a software program is released, leading to litigation, and as part of a settlement the author assigns their copyright.
+If the author has the power to release their work into the public domain, there would be no way for the new owner to stop the circulation of the program.
 A court may look on an attempt to abuse the public domain in this way with disfavor, particularly if the program has not been widely disseminated.
 Either way, a fair reading is that an author may choose to release a computer program to the public domain if he can arrange for it to become popular and widely disseminated.

+In other cases, courts facing claims of copyright abandonment have borrowed from the law of personal property.
+In this context, abandonment is the intentional relinquishment of a legal interest as manifested by some overt act.